 Yes, we offer termination support, including UI-19 forms and salary schedules (R250.00 per employee), termination agreements (R250.00), or a comprehensive termination pack (R1,000.00 per employee) with all necessary documentation.

-Yes, small businesses must register for PAYE with SARS if any employee earns above the tax threshold (R91,250 per annum for 2023/2024, subject to change).
+Yes, small businesses must register for PAYE with SARS if any employee earns above the tax threshold (R95,748.00 per annum for 2025/2026, subject to change).
 Monthly EMP201 filings are required.

-Monthly payroll processing (R95.83 per payslip) includes calculating PAYE, UIF, and SDL (if applicable), generating compliant payslips, and submitting EMP201 returns to SARS via eFiling.
+Monthly payroll processing (R95.83 per payslip) includes calculating PAYE, UIF, and SDL (if applicable), processing of fixed and variable income and deductions, generating compliant payslips.
+EMP201 @ R970 Quote apart

 Yes, we handle bi-annual EMP501 reconciliations (R1,386.00 per submission) or monthly instalments (R231.00/month), including preparation, submission, and generation of IRP5/IT3(a) certificates.